-8.535.1 Pediatric Personal Care Services are provided in accordance with the provisions of Appendix A, which sets forth the coverage standards for the benefit.
+- 8.535.1 Pediatric Personal Care Services are provided in accordance with the provisions of Appendix A, which sets forth the coverage standards for the benefit. - 8.535.2 Pediatric Personal Care providers are required to comply with all Base Wage requirements established in Section 8.511.

-8.535.2 BASE WAGE REQUIREMENT FOR DIRECT CARE WORKERS